tonethar/IGME-330-Master/notes/text-1.md

 ### I-D. Using Drag & Drop

-- This example loads text files from the users hard drive, but in this case they can drag a file onto the drop target
+- This example loads text files from the users hard drive, but in this case they do this by dragging and dropping a file onto the "drop target"

 ![screenshot](_images/text-4.png)